 Determining which state issues apostilles for an FBI background check involves the following steps:

 - Research: Look for information on state government websites or contact the Secretary of State’s office to identify the specific state that issues apostilles for your documents.
+If your document is not eligible for a federal apostille, you may need a state apostille instead.

-- Submit: Follow the instructions provided by the state office to submit your documents for apostille processing.
+- Submit: Follow the instructions provided by the state authentication office to submit your documents for apostille processing.

 By following these steps, you can determine which state issues apostilles for your FBI background check and ensure a smooth and efficient process.